We continue to add new speakers to the line-up. Please check back often to see the latest additions to the Web 2.0 Expo program.

 Sanjay heads the social team for TripAdvisor.
 He oversees the company’s Facebook applications and the Facebook Connected elements of the core site, including the “Instant Personalization” effort.
 Before joining TripAdvisor in October 2009, Sanjay founded several startup companies, including LuckyCal, a predictive calendar tool, and PatientKeeper.
 At PatientKeeper, Sanjay helped to raise the first $51 million of funding and built their handheld application and multiple generations of the server side platform and its associated integrations, making medical information securely available on the web.
 He is coauthor of multiple patents filed during his tenure.
 Sanjay holds S.B., S.M., and Ph.D. degrees in Aerospace Engineering from M.I.T.

 A San Jose native, Katie attended Arizona State in Tempe, AZ.
 After graduating rom ASU’s W.P Carey School of Business in 2008 with a degree in Marketing, she worked for local digital agencies Sitewire and Off Madison Ave/Mighty Interactive, as a Social Media Manager.
 Her main responsibilities were to develop and implement social media programs with clients like Sears, Darden (Red Lobster, Olive Garden) Gulf States Toyota and ABC15.
 In 2010 she moved back to the Bay Area to join ExactTarget/CoTweet as a Social Media Marketing Consultant.
 Now she works on enabling clients from all business verticals to use social media management systems to optimize their social media efforts.
-She also works with clients to create actionable, tactical plans for engaging in social...
+She also works with clients to create actionable, tactical plans for engaging in social media.
+Being...
 Read More.

 Hal R. Varian is the Chief Economist at Google.
 He started in May 2002 as a consultant and has been involved in many aspects of the company, including auction design, econometric analysis, finance, corporate strategy and public policy.